 Beyond this recurrent theme, there were numerous user testimonials throughout the event, including a keynote by Ferd Scheepers, Chief Information Architect at ING, who walked us through how Kafka is helping ING transform into an “IT company that also happens to be in the business of banking.”
 Ferd’s dynamic talk gave some excellent insight into the role Kafka plays in helping ING completely modernize their data strategy and deliver an amazing customer experience.

 Many other sessions elaborated on this further and covered a range of use cases, across a wide range of industries.
 A couple of examples include the New York Times, who use Kafka as the single source of truth for all content at the publisher, storing in Kafka every piece of content created since 1851.
-BNY Mellon uses Kafka as the basis for message exchange across their microservices.
+BNY Mellon uses Kafka on AWS as the basis for message exchange across their microservices.
 All presentations will soon be posted on the Kafka Summit website, so check back frequently for content updates.

 It is important to note that the event would not have been possible without its sponsors.
 These events don’t happen without the sponsorship and participation from the entities who are invested in furthering Kafka’s mission.
 To our sponsors: thank you!
 We hope you found Kafka Summit as valuable as we did.